-However, the dark amber liquor had a dominating mint and spiced smell and equally strong mint taste.
+However, the dark amber liquor had a dominating mint and spiced smell and an equally strong mint taste.
 The sip started with a punch of mint, followed by spices, and finished with a kick of warmth at the back of the throat and mouth.
-When cool, the liquor had a sweet start and became earthy, fennel, and peppery.
+When cool, the liquor had a sweet start and became earthy fennel, and peppery.

 The blend was warm and comforting and I personally enjoyed it hot better than cooled.
 Since it has other ingredients, I found the green tea was muted and the blend overall had some earthy spiced notes (3/5 rating).

 - Caffeine: Low caffeine

 - Ingredients: Organic green tea, organic ginger, organic peppermint, organic cardamom, organic licorice root, organic fennel, organic clove, organic black pepper